7 Using N2W with Azure

 }

-4. Complete the form as follows using N2WSBackupRecoveryRole as the Custom role name, and then select the JSON file saved in step 1.
+4. Complete the form by providing a Custom role name, such as N2WBackupRecoveryRole, and then select the JSON file saved in step 1.

 5. Create the role with the new JSON file.

-1. Log on to N2WS using the root username and password used during the N2WS configuration.
+Log on to N2W using the root username and password used during the N2W configuration.

-• In the User list, select your username.
+In the User list, select your username.
 Or, select + New to add a new user.
-See section 18 in the N2WS Backup & Recovery User Guide.
+See section 18 in the N2W Backup & Recovery User Guide.

 5. Select Save.
 The new account appears in the Accounts list as an Azure Cloud account.

-To backup resources in Azure, create an N2WS policy.
+To backup resources in Azure, create an N2W policy.

 4. Select the Backup Targets tab.
 5. In the Add Backup Targets menu, select the targets to backup, Disks and/or Virtual Machines.
 The Add Virtual Machines / Disks screen opens.
 6. When selecting Virtual Machines, it is required to filter by the Location of the target resources using the list in the upper left corner before selecting the individual targets.
 Filtering by Resource Group is optional.